MaastrichtU-IDS/doap-workshop/README.md

 #### Task 2: Add more DOAP project properties [5 min]

-Trade with your group, and discuss extra properties or descriptors you find appropriate to improve the fairness of a project (e.g. increase citeability of your software project by adding DOI properties).
-Add your ideas here.
+Trade with your group, and discuss extra properties or descriptors you find appropriate to improve the fairness of a project.

+ Add your ideas 💡 here.

+> 💡 e.g. increase citability and reproducibility of your software project by adding PID (persistent identifier) for  the research assets.
+Another one is to add the ORCID of the project owner.

 #### Task 3: Git push-origin master [5 min]

-Add your `doap-project.ttl` file in your project folder.
+Add your 📥  `doap-project.ttl` file in your project folder.
 If you have selected a IDS project from our repository (Scenario 2), send us the file and we will upload the `.ttl`file.

 #### Task 4: Visualise the IDS Project directory and use SPARQL query